off-by-some/contrakit/examples/quantum/README.md

 ## From Theory to Practice: Applications of Quantified Quantum Weirdness

-The contradiction measure transforms abstract quantum foundations into practical tools with applications spanning fundamental research, experimental design, and technological development.
+The contradiction measure converts abstract quantum foundations into practical tools with applications spanning fundamental research, experimental design, and technological development.

 ### Advancing Quantum Foundations

 **Graded quantum effects.** Traditional tests answer "Is this quantum?" with yes or no. Our measure answers "How quantum is this?" with precise numerical values, enabling fine-grained analysis of quantum phenomena.
 Researchers can now quantify the relative "quantumness" of different experiments, states, and protocols using a common information-theoretic scale.

 **Universal comparison framework.** The bit-based measure enables direct comparison across disparate quantum phenomena.
-A Bell violation can be directly compared to a contextuality demonstration or a quantum computational advantage, revealing deep connections between seemingly unrelated quantum effects.
+A Bell violation can be directly compared to a contextuality demonstration or a quantum computational advantage, revealing connections between seemingly unrelated quantum effects.

 **Geometric insights.** The measure provides information-geometric distances between quantum behaviors and their closest classical approximations.
 This geometric perspective reveals the structure of quantum theory's departure from classical physics, potentially guiding the development of new quantum theories or modifications.